tanthinhdt/vietnamese-av-asr/scripts/README.md

 # Introduction
 Inferencing is coded to be able to run in both local machine and cloud platform such as Google Colab, Kaggle,...
-Each one has corresponding way to install dependencies, packages.
+Each cloud one has corresponding way to install dependencies, packages.
 1. Local machine
 2. Cloud platform